rwf-rr/openrails-tools/README.md

 -  **ORTS-RollingStockScanner.py**
    Find engines and wagons, and list important attributes in CSV format.

+Note: To install Python on Windows, go to https://www.python.org/downloads/windows/.
+The installer will configure the command line to run `py`.

 ### ORTS-CopyTrains.py
 Python script to copy the trains required by a route from another content folder.
 Scans the route's services for consists used.